By Denise Gee Peacock

-An endeavor to donate nearly every technological resource necessary for responding to missing and abducted children cases – a rugged laptop, webcam, digital camera, scanner, and more – is now underway thanks to the AMBER Alert in Indian Country (AIIC) initiative, a component of the AMBER Alert Training and Technical Assistance Program (AATTAP), funded by the U.S. Department of Justice and the Ashlynne Mike AMBER Alert in Indian Country Act of 2018.
+An endeavor to donate nearly every technological resource necessary for responding to missing and abducted children cases – a rugged laptop, digital camera, scanner, and more – is now underway thanks to the AMBER Alert in Indian Country (AIIC) initiative, a component of the AMBER Alert Training and Technical Assistance Program (AATTAP), funded by the U.S. Department of Justice and the Ashlynne Mike AMBER Alert in Indian Country Act of 2018.

-So far, dozens of the Technology Toolkits have been distributed to tribal law enforcement agencies (LEAs) in 19 states, from Alabama to Washington.
-The goal is to double that number by the end of September 2022, and ultimately provide a total of 150 toolkits to agencies that have requested them, said AIIC Program Manager Tyesha Wood.
+So far, dozens of the Technology Toolkits have been distributed to Tribal law enforcement agencies (LEAs) spanning from Alabama to Washington.
+The goal is to ultimately provide a total of 150 Toolkits to agencies that request them, said AIIC Program Manager Tyesha Wood.

-“The toolkit doesn’t give tribes the capacity to initiate an AMBER Alert on their own.
+“The Toolkit doesn’t give tribes the capacity to initiate an AMBER Alert on their own.
 It’s a source of supplemental equipment to help agencies expedite their work in finding missing and endangered children,” said Wood, a member of the Navajo Nation and former law enforcement detective.

 Getting the 41-pound packages to their destinations – often in remote areas – is not always easy.
-Many tribes use post office boxes for mailing addresses, so the toolkits sometimes need to be re-routed to locations that can pose a challenge for delivery drivers.
+Many Tribes use post office boxes for mailing addresses, so the Toolkits sometimes need to be re-routed to locations that can pose a challenge for delivery drivers.

-“It’s also been rewarding to see each tribe’s environment and experience any challenges they may have,” such as a lack of cellphone coverage or knowledge about state or regional AMBER Alert plans.
-“Understanding each tribe’s needs gives us insight into their way of life, their community.
-And that’s important, because every tribe is unique,” Wood said.
+“It’s also been rewarding to see each Tribe’s environment and experience any challenges they may have,” such as a lack of cellphone coverage or knowledge about state or regional AMBER Alert plans.
+“Understanding each Tribe’s needs gives us insight into their way of life, their community.
+And that’s important, because every Tribe is unique,” Wood said.

-The AIIC team kicked off the technology toolkit initiative on March 22, 2022, with a visit to the Eastern Band of the Cherokee Nation in Cary, North Carolina.
+The AIIC team kicked off the Technology Toolkit initiative on March 22, 2022, with a visit to the Eastern Band of the Cherokee Nation in Cary, North Carolina.

-Cherokee Nation Police Chief Josh Taylor was happy to receive both the toolkit and the AIIC visitors.
-“This toolkit provides us with the equipment to be successful in Indian Country,” he said at an event to honor the occasion.
+Cherokee Nation Police Chief Josh Taylor was happy to receive both the Toolkit and the AIIC visitors.
+“This Toolkit provides us with the equipment to be successful in Indian Country,” he said at an event to honor the occasion.
 “And with the opportunity for additional training, we will benefit from staying connected with the AMBER Alert Training and Technical Assistance Program.”

 AMBER Alert Coordinator Nona Best, Director of the North Carolina Center for Missing Persons at the North Carolina Department of Public Safety, agreed.
-“This toolkit will ensure that if a child goes missing, the most effective, efficient, and quickest response time will be in the hands of the Cherokee Nation Police Department.”
+“This Toolkit will ensure that if a child goes missing, the most effective, efficient, and quickest response time will be in the hands of the Cherokee Nation Police Department.”

 Speaking before a large crowd, AATTAP Administrator Janell Rasmussen noted, “It’s unusual to see such a phenomenal partnership between a state agency and a tribe, and the great work being done here.
 The Eastern Band of Cherokee Indian Tribe and the North Carolina AMBER Alert Coordinator should be commended for their collaborative efforts to bring missing children home.”

-Another technology toolkit presentation took place May 2, 2022, at the Navajo Nation Police Department in Window Rock, Arizona.
+Another Technology Toolkit presentation took place May 2, 2022, at the Navajo Nation Police Department in Window Rock, Arizona.

-“Preparation and coordination are key to bringing a child home safely, and the toolkits will assist our law enforcement officers if a child should be reported missing.
+“Preparation and coordination are key to bringing a child home safely, and the Toolkits will assist our law enforcement officers if a child should be reported missing.
 Responding officers can access the kit and have everything they need to send out an alert as quickly as possible while still in the field, including in rural areas,” said Navajo Nation President Jonathan Nez.
 His administration is now working to expand the AMBER Alert system and provide a comprehensive 911 system that can effectively cover the largest tribal nation in the U.S., spanning 27,000 square miles in three states (Arizona, New Mexico, and Utah).